Skip to main content

 Get a Text Editor

 If you don’t already have a favorite editor, the CollectionBuilder team suggests the very popular, open-source Visual Studio Code (VS Code).
-Download VS Code and use their wizard to install with the default options on your computer.
+Download VS Code and follow their instructions to install with the default options on your computer. (note to Mac users: be sure to drag the VS Code app from your Downloads to Applications directory to ensure correct installation!)

 Configuring Visual Studio Code

-VS Code is incredibly customizable via its settings as well.
-To configure the editor, click the gear icon in the bottom left corner of the VSCode window and choose Settings.
+VS Code is incredibly customizable via its settings.
+To configure the editor, click the gear icon in the bottom left corner of the VS Code window and choose Settings.
 The searchable Settings pane has information about all the configuration options.

 When you first install VS Code, the default settings can be distracting and overwhelming, so don’t be afraid to turn things off!

-Finally, we have found that the recently added “persistent sessions” feature tends to cause mysterious issues with Jekyll server, so we suggest turning it off.
+• We have found that the “persistent sessions” feature can cause mysterious issues that are difficult to debug, so we suggest turning it off.
 In Settings, search for “persistent”, then uncheck the option “Terminal > Integrated: Enable Persistent Sessions”.